High Life (Wayne Shorter album)

-High Life is an album by jazz saxophonist Wayne Shorter that was released on Verve Records in 1995.

-This album won the Grammy Award in 1996 for Best Contemporary Jazz Performance.
+High Life is an album by jazz saxophonist Wayne Shorter, released on Verve Records in 1995.
+It won the Grammy Award in 1996 for Best Contemporary Jazz Performance.
 Some of the musicians include keyboardist Rachel Z, guitarist David Gilmore, bassist Marcus Miller, percussionists Lenny Castro and Airto and drummer Will Calhoun of Living Colour.

 Overview

 The album was the first album Wayne Shorter had recorded as a leader for seven years.
 It was also his recording debut for Verve Records.
 High Life was something of a departure from the jazz-fusion albums that Shorter had recorded in the late 1980s after leaving Weather Report.
 The compositions were generally seen to be more complex than his previous efforts and the use of synthesized instruments was seen to be more subtle.

 Shorter wrote, composed, and arranged all of the compositions featured on it.
 A thirty-piece orchestral ensemble was used in addition to the electronic instruments.
 The album was produced by Marcus Miller, who also played electric bass and conducted the orchestra.
 Keyboardist Rachel Z contributed to the orchestration and the sound design of the album as well as played piano and synths.
 Besides soprano and tenor saxophone it is the first and only (recorded) occasion Shorter played alto and baritone saxophones.

 The album was (mainly) recorded and mixed in Bill Schnee's studio in North Hollywood, and released on October 17, 1995.
 High Life won the Best Contemporary Jazz Performance in 1996.